Polytechnic University of Hauts-de-France

-The Polytechnic University of Hauts-de-France (Université Polytechnique des Hauts-de-France /fr/), previously known as University of Valenciennes and Hainaut-Cambrésis (Université de Valenciennes et du Hainaut-Cambrésis /fr/) until 1 January 2018, is a French public university, based in Valenciennes.
-It is under the Academy of Lille and is a member of the European Doctoral College Lille-Nord-Pas de Calais and of the Community of Universities and Institutions (COMUE) Lille Nord de France.
+The Polytechnic University of Hauts-de-France (Université Polytechnique des Hauts-de-France /fr/, UPHF), previously known as University of Valenciennes and Hainaut-Cambrésis (Université de Valenciennes et du Hainaut-Cambrésis /fr/) until 1 January 2018, is a French public university, based in Valenciennes.
+It is under the academy of Lille and is a member of the European Doctoral College Lille-Nord-Pas de Calais and of the Community of Universities and Institutions (COMUE) Lille Nord de France.

 Rankings

 On a national scale, in terms of graduate's employability, the university ranks first in legal, economic and management training out of 69 universities.
 In the field of legal training, economics and management, 99% of the university's graduates are employed.
 Overall, the university is ranked 28th out of 73 universities in France.